GayashanNA/ECSNeT/README.md

 # ECSNeT++
-ECSNeT++ is a simulation toolkit for simulating the execution of Distributed Stream Processing applications on Edge anc Cloud Computing environments.
+ECSNeT++ is a simulation toolkit for simulating the execution of Distributed Stream Processing applications on Edge and Cloud Computing environments.
 ECSNeT++ is implemented using the [OMNeT++](https://omnetpp.org/) and the [INET framework](https://inet.omnetpp.org/).

 For more information please contact [gamarasinghe@student.unimelb.edu.au](mailto:gamarasinghe@student.unimelb.edu.au).